vsouza/awesome-ios/README.md

 * [SwiftTheme](https://github.com/jiecao-fm/SwiftTheme) - Powerful theme/skin manager for iOS 7+
 * [PinpointKit](https://github.com/Lickability/PinpointKit) - Let your testers and users send feedback with annotated screenshots and logs using a simple gesture.
 * [FDStackView](https://github.com/forkingdog/FDStackView) - Use UIStackView directly in iOS6+
-* [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app.
-It is written in pure swift.
 * [YangMingShan](https://github.com/yahoo/YangMingShan) - YangMingShan is a collection of iOS UI components that we created while building Yahoo apps.
 * [TOActionSheet](https://github.com/TimOliver/TOActionSheet) - A custom-designed reimplementation of the UIActionSheet control for iOS
 * [nui](https://github.com/tombenner/nui) - Style iOS apps with a stylesheet, similar to CSS